 Nanolithography on irregular surfaces and self-assembly of metal salt-polymer nanomaterials

 Various top-down and bottom-up nanopatterning techniques are currently available with the rapid progress in instrumentation and material engineering.
 However, patterning on non-planar surfaces of various materials still remains an overwhelming challenge because the conventional resist coating method, spin-coating, works well for only planar surfaces such as a flat wafer.
 On the other hand, the ability to pattern any given surface at the nanoscale, in particular surfaces with high inherent roughness or with pre-patterned microscale features, opens new perspectives in various fields from multi-scale biomimetics to optoelectronics.
-Part I (Chapter 1-4) of the present thesis aims to address this issue using evaporated electron beam resist.
+In the first part of presentation, this issue will be addressed using evaporated electron beam resist.
 Electron beam lithography (EBL) is a versatile technique for creating arbitrary patterns on substrates with sub-10 nm resolution.
 Contrary to conventional lithography techniques, EBL was previously shown to be able to pattern non-planar surfaces using modified lithography system to adjust the beam position along z-axis, spray coating of the resist, and evaporation of the resist.
 Among them, evaporation of the resist is more favorable as it can be done on any irregular surfaces using commonly available thermal evaporation equipment.
 Yet previous evaporated resist materials suffer from low resolution and sensitivity, as well as poor dry etching resists for subsequent pattern transfer to the sub-layer.
 Here evaporation of polystyrene electron beam resist is studied which was used to pattern on irregular surfaces such as the cantilever of atomic force microscope and side surface of an optical fiber.
 Furthermore, in order to drastically increase the resist’s dry etching resistance, chromium that is a hard etching mask material was successfully incorporated into the resist by co-evaporating or Cr and polystyrene.
 This nanocomposite resist enabled the fabrication of very high aspect ratio structures by electron beam lithography followed by dry plasma etching.
 As this material can be evaporated on any substrate, including non-planar surfaces, it can open new era to spectroscopy and bio-sensing techniques replace this sentence with the same sentence from the abstract of our published paper.